MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/ns-acxelements-acx_keywordspotter_config.md

 ### -field Id

-A number that represents the ID of the TBD.
+A number that represents the element ID.

 ### -field Name

-A pointer to a GUID that represents the name of the TBD that will be used for TBD.
+A pointer to a GUID that represents the name of the element.
+Can be used for debugging and will default to GUID_NULL if not provided.

 ### -field Flags

 Audio key word spotter configuration flags defined by the [ACX_KEYWORDSPOTTER_CONFIG_FLAGS enum](ne-acxelements-acx_keywordspotter_config_flags.md).

-TBD - No flag bits are currently defined.
+No flag bits are currently defined.
 Set this member to zero - AcxKeywordSpotterConfigNoFlags

 ### -field Pattern

 TBD - Represents the keyword configuration pattern GUID that is used to identify the keyword configuration.

+GUID identifying the KWS pattern.
+This maps to SOUNDDETECTOR_PATTERNHEADER.PatternType, for portcls solutions

 ### -field Callbacks